-Why is Carbon Monoxide so Poisonous?
+Why is Carbon Monoxide so Bad?

 1. You Can’t See It

-2. It Can Be Fatal in Just a Few Minutes
+2. It Can Be Fatal After Only Minutes

-How to Defend Your Home from Carbon Monoxide
+How to Guard Your Home from Carbon Monoxide

-There’s no reason to take a chance with carbon monoxide poisoning.
+There’s no reason to gamble with carbon monoxide poisoning.

 Protect Your Family with Support from Service Experts Heating & Air Conditioning